Papiamento: Piter May letter 1775

 The oldest letter dates from 1775.
 It was sent by the Sephardic Jew Abraham Andrade to his mistress Sarah Vaz Parro, about a family meeting in the centre of Curaçao.

 Boo Jantje letter 1783

 The next letter dates from 1783 and was recently discovered in an English archive.
 It was sent by Anna Charje in the name of her baby Jantje Boufet to her husband Dirk Schermer in Rotterdam.
 (The final sentence is standard Dutch.)

-Quant Court testimony 1803
+Quant Court affidavit 1803

 The third text dates from 1803.
-It is a court testimony in which 26 Aruban farm workers sign a statement to support their boss Pieter Specht against false accusations by Quant.
+It is an affidavit (written testimony for use in a court of law as evidence) signed by 26 Aruban farm workers to support their supervisor Pieter Specht against false accusations by landowner B.G.
+Quant.

 Orthography and spelling

 Papiamento is written using the Latin script.

 Since the 1970s, two different orthographies have been developed and adopted.
 In 1976, Curaçao and Bonaire officially adopted the Römer-Maduro-Jonis version, a phonetic spelling.
 In 1977, Aruba approved a more etymology-based spelling, presented by the Comision di Ortografia (Orthography Commission), presided by Jossy Mansur.